kjosib/sophie/docs/tech/except.rst

 Sophie's type checker is now fully adequate to rule out *type* errors of all kinds, but not *value* errors.
 Problem is, at the time of this writing, the evaluator crashes if native code raises a Python exception.
-Also at the moment, although type errors are reliably detected and reported, it may not necessarily be obvious how that type error comes to be.
+Except in concurrent code, "crash" means "print a stack trace and keep on trucking".

 Here's the plan: